FAQs - Medical Laboratory Science Online Degree Programs

 Do I qualify for your fast track program?

 The Department offers a fast track online program.
-It is open only to students who have obtained a Bachelor of Science degree in biology, chemistry, or a closely related field.
+It is open only to South Carolina residents who have obtained a Bachelor of Science degree in biology, chemistry, or a closely related field.
 In addition, this program requires completion of microbiology and organic or biochemistry before admission.
 The student must be supported by a clinical facility (e.g. hospital) that will serve as the clinical rotation site.

 Will my MLS professional course credits transfer?